All Episodes

 Keep going.

-I never talk about people or make fun of Their weight.
+I never talk about people or make fun of their weight.

 I just don't.

-Because anybody that likes to eat like I do always has to manage that that urge to eat to keep your weight down is hard.
+Because anybody that likes to eat like I do always has to manage that urge to eat.

-You gotta work at it.
+You got to work at it.

 Sean.